+4.1.8 Landscaping

-4.1.8 Landscaping Unless otherwise stipulated in the land sales contract, all homes approved by Satterley and built in accordance with the approved plans, will receive front yard landscaping and irrigation installation at the cost of Satterley.
+Unless otherwise stipulated in the land sales contract, all homes approved by LWP and built in accordance with the approved plans, will receive front yard landscaping and irrigation installation at the cost of LWP.
 Your front garden will incorporate a plant palette reflective of the Drummond theme and designed in consultation with a Landscape Architect.
-Please visit the Ellenbrook website 8 weeks prior to the completion of your home for information on how to arrange an installation date.
-Landscaping will only be installed once: Side fencing panels and/or side gates are installed. • The driveway crossover is completed. • All excess soil & debris is removed from the site and the lot is restored to the as constructed level prior to building commencement. • All retaining walls and hardstands are completed by the owner.
+Please visit the LWP website 6 weeks prior to the completion of your home for information on how to arrange an installation date.

+Landscaping will only be installed once:

+- Side fencing panels and/or side gates are installed. - The driveway crossover is completed. - All excess soil & debris is removed from the site and the lot is restored to the as constructed level prior to building commencement (25mm below paving level) - Should the landscaper be required to remove excess soil, an additional fee may be charged. - All retaining walls and hardstands are completed by the owner.